RhythmLunatic/Delta-NEX-Rebirth/README.md

 The theme will automatically hide group numbers if you have them (Such as 15-PRIME -> PRIME, 05-SKILLUP ZONE -> SKILLUP ZONE)

+You can also hide groups by editing /Scripts/PRESET_GROUPS.lua and enabling Hidden Channels in settings.

 ## Announcers

 To add announcers, make an announcer with a folder named Song Category Names and then put in the sound that matches your groups.